pistacchio/Dedalus/README.md

 ### Objects

 A curious person like you cannot stand a story where he can't touch things!
 Objects come to the rescue.
-We can "almost" interact with the scredriver and the laser gun, but let's make the interaction with the blaster even more interesting.
+We can "almost" interact with the screwdriver and the laser gun, but let's make the interaction with the blaster even more interesting.

 ``` xml
 <page id="weaponRoom">